Azeem000011111111/Langchain/README.md

 <hr>
+<h3>Difference between stream(), invoke(), and batch()</h3>

+1. The main difference between stream(), invoke(), and batch() is that stream() streams back chunks of the response, while invoke() and batch() return the entire output of the chain at once.

+2. Another difference is that invoke() takes a single input as an argument, while batch() takes a list of inputs as an argument.

+** Simpler explanation **

+1. stream(): Returns a generator object that can be used to iterate over the response in chunks.
+This is useful for large responses, as it can help to reduce the load on the client and improve performance.
+2. invoke(): Calls the chain on an input and returns the output of the chain.
+This can be used to generate text

 **Using the Runnable protocol, you can create custom LangChain chains that can do anything you need them to do**